HL7/fhircast-docs/input/pagecontent/3-2-2-heartbeat.md

-!!! important Implementator feedback is requested for the need to support heartbeats for websockets.
+> Implementator feedback is requested for the need to support heartbeats for websockets.

 ### Event-name: Heartbeat event